rackerlabs/rackspace-how-to/content/cloud-servers/installing-active-directory-on-windows-server-2012.md

 8. Review the information on the **Confirm installation selections** screen, then click **Install**.

-    **Note**: Information on the the progress of the installation displays.
+    **Note**: Information on the progress of the installation displays.
     After the installation is complete, the AD DS role displays on the Server Manager landing page.